Mrpyutpi/PyutPack/README.md

 <h1>Hi</h1>
 <p>This is the worst Minecraft resource pack ever.
 If you feel like ruining Minecraft, install this.
-YOU SHOULD BE SCARED!</p>
+YOU SHOULD BE SCARED!
+Btw it is for 1.20.2.</p>
 <br>
 <h3>TNT Sounds</h3>
 <p>We have some great TNT sounds.
 It makes blowing things up really fun. :)</p>